evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 ## Interior

-The seat layout is the traditional five seats with two in front and three seats in the rear.
+The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats